openshift-labs/lab-mysql-operator/README.md

 ./.workshop/scripts/deploy-spawner.sh
 ```

-The name of the deployment will be ``mysql-lab``.
+The name of the deployment will be ``lab-mysql-operator``.

 You can determine the hostname for the URL to access the workshop by running:

 ```
-oc get route mysql-lab
+oc get route lab-mysql-operator
 ```

 Editing the Workshop